matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 for each plain-text string, which prevents attackers from pre-computing bits of a stream cipher.

-Additionally, this proposal does not stop an identity server from storing plain-text 3PIDs.
-There is a GDPR argument in keeping email addresses, such that if a breach happens, users must be notified of such.
-Ideally this would be done over Matrix, but people may've stuck their email in an identity server and then left Matrix forever.
-Perhaps if only hashes were being stored on the identity server then that isn't considered personal information?
-In any case, a discussion for another MSC.

 ## Other considered solutions

 Ideally identity servers would never receive plain-text addresses, however it